|

 in entertainment issues and politics.
 Big exhibitions have become

+a public entertainment.
+Spectacle has overwhelmed serious study.'"
 "But the knowledge that we don't always know what is real — and

 neither, always, do museums — infects us with doubts that